OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/03-Test_File_Extensions_Handling_for_Sensitive_Information.md

 Submit requests with different file extensions and verify how they are handled.
 The verification should be on a per web directory basis.
 Verify directories that allow script execution.
 Web server directories can be identified by scanning tools which look for the presence of well-known directories.
 In addition, mirroring the web site structure allows the tester to reconstruct the tree of web directories served by the application.

 If the web application architecture is load-balanced, it is important to assess all of the web servers.
 This may or may not be easy, depending on the configuration of the balancing infrastructure.
-In an infrastructure with redundant components there may be slight variations in the configuration of individual web or application servers.
+In an infrastructure with redundant components, there may be slight variations in the configuration of individual web or application servers.
 This may happen if the web architecture employs heterogeneous technologies (think of a set of IIS and Apache web servers in a load-balancing configuration, which may introduce slight asymmetric behavior between them, and possibly different vulnerabilities).

 #### Example